 - Do it!: Start your own YouTube channel of you interviewing people and producing full length features of stories that interest you.

 - Keep a journal of everything you have learned and experienced.

-- Debate: As a reporter, you have to be unbiased.
+- Join debate teams to get practical experience with forming arguments and speaking persuasively: As a reporter, you have to be unbiased.
 Practice gathering evidence and facts from both sides so you can report without being biased.

 - Work on your voice by listening to the best reporters on TV: Concentrate on projection, inflection and enunciation.